 Catholic Charities provides a safe, supportive, sober environment and opportunities for those with few or no resources to gather, begin, and continue self-help efforts.

 PATH is a family of agencies working together to end homelessness for individuals, families, and communities throughout Southern California.

 Downtown San Diego Partnership is a leading partner towards the campaign to end homelessness in downtown San Diego.

 Family Health Centers of San Diego is dedicated to providing healthcare services to medically underserved persons, including homeless children and adults.

-YWCA’s Passages program supports single homeless women in their journey from homelessness to stable housing.
+YWCA has programs that support victims of domestic violence and homeless women in their journey from homelessness to stable housing.

 United Way of San Diego County focuses on education, financial self-sufficiency, health and homeless prevention.

 Regional Task Force on the Homeless conducts a physical count of the homeless in San Diego.
 They can always use more volunteers for the annual census.
 Information gathered during WeAllCount helps determine which services and programs can do the most good.

 Wheels of Change provides employment for homeless people who are staying in shelters.
 Those who’d like to participate earn wages for work cleaning up communities–picking up trash, pulling weeds, etc. The program would appreciate your help.

 To follow Cool San Diego Sights, you can “like” my page on Facebook or follow me on Twitter.